jesper-olsen/zonst/READMEdft5_01a.md

 This demo shows how changing the width of a time-domain pulse affects its frequency-domain spectrum.

+Below widths of 16, 8, 4, 2 and 1 are illustrated.

 ```
 % uv run python dft5_01a.py